Silanael/ardrive-cli-v1/README.md

   This is the primary reason I don't recommend the **v1 cli** for any serious use.
 If this happens, consult the [ArDrive team](https://ardrive.io).
 - The last I checked, **ardrive-cli** would accept files larger than 2GB, yet throw an exception and post only metadata transaction.
 - **ardrive-cli** throws an exception when given a wallet path that doesn't exist, yet doesn't exit properly.
+- The regular Dockerfiles don't currently work on Raspberry Pi as the Alpine-images for it are broken (an issue related to libseccomp2).
+  Use opt/Dockerfile-node-slim.